Urvidhi/Amazon-sales-Report-/README.md

-#Amazon sales report
+🔎 Exploring Amazon Sales Data with Python

-🔹 Objective
+📌 Objective
-The aim of this analysis was to explore Amazon product sales and reviews data to uncover patterns in pricing, discounts, customer ratings, and product categories.
-By cleaning and analyzing the dataset, I wanted to generate actionable insights that could help understand customer preferences and product performance.
+The goal of this project was to conduct an Exploratory Data Analysis (EDA) on Amazon sales and product reviews dataset.
+The focus was on uncovering meaningful insights around product performance, customer reviews, discounts, and category trends.

-🔹 Technologies Used
+⚙️ Technologies Used

 Python 🐍

-Pandas & NumPy for data cleaning and manipulation
+Pandas & NumPy → Data cleaning and transformation

-Matplotlib & Seaborn for data visualization
+Matplotlib & Seaborn → Data visualization and charts

-Jupyter Notebook for interactive analysis
+Regular Expressions (Regex) → Cleaning textual and numerical data

-🔹 Key Insights
+📊 Key Insights from the Analysis

-Most products have ratings clustered between ⭐4.0–4.3, showing high customer satisfaction.

-Discounts varied widely across categories, with some offering up to 90% off.

-The top 6 categories accounted for the majority of products.

-A few products dominated in terms of reviews, highlighting popularity concentration.
+The dataset contained 1,465 records with product, review, and pricing details.

+Average product rating: ⭐ 4.09, showing generally positive customer sentiment.

+Discounts ranged up to 94%, but higher discounts did not always guarantee better ratings.

+Certain categories dominated the platform, with Computers & Accessories leading product count.

+Top reviewers contributed a significant share of feedback, showing high customer engagement.

-Correlation analysis showed weak links between discounts and ratings, suggesting discounts don’t strongly impact customer satisfaction.
+Correlation analysis showed a weak relationship between discount percentage and rating — suggesting discounts aren’t the only factor influencing satisfaction.

-Some reviewers were highly active, contributing disproportionately to review counts.
+🎯 Project Goal
+To build a structured data pipeline and dashboard-ready insights that can help businesses understand what drives sales, customer trust, and product success on e-commerce platforms.

+💡 Business Problem
+E-commerce platforms like Amazon deal with millions of products and reviews.
+Businesses need to identify:

+Which products perform best?

+How do discounts affect perception?

+Which categories generate maximum engagement?

+What customer feedback trends emerge?

+📈 Business Impact

+Data-driven decision-making: Insights help sellers refine pricing strategies and promotions.

+Customer understanding: Review analysis highlights pain points and satisfaction drivers.

+Category focus: Identifying high-performing categories allows better inventory and marketing planning.

-🔹 Conclusion
+✅ Conclusion
-This EDA revealed that while discounts attract attention, customer ratings remain consistently high, which may indicate brand loyalty and product quality as key drivers of customer trust.
-Category-level analysis helps identify where competitive pricing strategies and marketing can make the most impact.
+This project highlights the power of data analytics in e-commerce.
+By combining data cleaning, EDA, and visualization, we can transform raw data into actionable insights that directly impact sales strategies, customer experience, and overall business growth.